cozeit/czMore/README.md

 ## Events

 ### onAdd
-  This will be excuted when you add new rows or fields, this event will bass in the index of the row that is just added
+  This will be excuted when you add new rows or fields, this event will pass in the index of the row that is just added

 ```javascript
 $("#czContainer").czMore({